Ali-tz/Prediction-of-Power-outages-causes/README.md

 Here is the confusion matrix :
 <iframe src="confusion_matrix_DT.png" width=800 height=600 frameBorder=0></iframe>

+Here, results look better than the previous model, which is coherent with our results.

 ### Gradient Boosting
 The gradient boost model provide s a precision of 0.69, an accuracy of 0.81 and a recall value of 0.61 using a learning rate of 0.1, a maximum depth of 3 and the n_estimators is set at 50 (chosen to be the best by GridSearchCV).
 This model is the best one compared to the previous ones as it obtained the best metrics each time.

 Here is the confusion matrix :
 <iframe src="confusion_matrix_GB.png" width=800 height=600 frameBorder=0></iframe>

+As our results state, the confusion matrix here is the best we have compared to the previous ones.

 ### Ada Boost
 Finally, Ada boost with a learning rate of 0.1 and the n_estimators set at 200 by GridSearchCV, obtained a surprisingly low precision score of 0.35, and the same goes for the accuracy whiwh is evaluated at 0.68 and the recall score at 0.33.
 As we are looking for the precision primarly, this is the worst model.
 And overall the results are not the best ones too, therefore we will not use this model.